 Early Life and Education

-Richard Michael Schulze was born in Saint Paul, Minnesota, on March 25, 1941.
-He attended Central High School and subsequently served in the U.S. Air Force with the Minnesota Air National Guard.
-Following his military service, he worked as a consumer electronics salesman.
-He later earned an honorary degree from the University of St. Thomas in Saint Paul.
+Richard Michael Schulze was born and raised in Saint Paul, Minnesota.
+After graduating from Central High School, he served in the U.S. Air Force with the Minnesota Air National Guard.
+Following his military service, Schulze entered the retail sector, initially working as an electronics salesman.

 Rise to Success